Jcoumarb/LinkedListCLI_C/README.md

 ---

--the commads and intuitive and if you forget type 'cmd' to pull up the list that appears on startup -It supports integers up to the thousandths place
+- The commads are intuitive and if you forget type 'cmd' to pull up the list that appears on startup
+- It supports integers up to the thousandths place